Influenza: Seasonal Flu 2019-2020

 PNEUMOCOCCAL VACCINE RECOMMENDATIONS FOR PERSONS AGE 65 AND OLDER

-A serious complication of influenza is pneumococcal pneumonia caused by Streptococcus pneumonia.
+A serious complication of influenza is pneumococcal pneumonia caused by Streptococcus pneumoniae.
 It is the leading cause of vaccine-preventable illness and death in the United States.
 Adults 65 years and older are at greater risk for contracting this disease.
 Also, because some strains of this bacterium have become resistant to drugs that were effective in the past, prevention through vaccination has become even more important.

 Two vaccines are available to prevent pneumococcal disease:

 Influenza still has the potential to be a deadly disease, but due to the work of scientists and clinicians, people can be protected from infection by the ever-changing influenza viruses.
 With vaccination and protective sanitary measures, infections can be reduced; and with antiviral medications, vulnerable individuals and those who are infected can be treated.
-Healthcare providers play an important role in delivering this message to those they serve.
+Healthcare professionals play an important role in delivering this message to those they serve.

 Influenza (Flu) (CDC)

 Influenza (National Institute of Allergy and Infectious Diseases)

 NOTE: Complete URLs for references retrieved from online sources are provided in the PDF of this course.